theunver/Revissaway/DEPLOYMENT_SUMMARY.md

-# 🚀 EstheWay Deployment & Optimization Summary
+# 🚀 RevissaWay Deployment & Optimization Summary

 ## ✅ Completed Configuration

-Your EstheWay project is now fully configured for production deployment with optimal performance for Australian and New Zealand audiences.
+Your RevissaWay project is now fully configured for production deployment with optimal performance for Australian and New Zealand audiences.

 ---